-Read has worked collaboratively with Alta Bates Summit administrators and physicians to raise funds to update breast screening equipment in the East Bay and provide for the needs of women who are diagnosed with breast cancer for many years.
-He has also funded educational events to raise breast cancer awareness within Latino and African American communities.
+Throughout the years, Peter, co-founder of Grocery Outlet, has worked collaboratively with ABSMC administrators and physicians to raise funds to update breast screening equipment in the East Bay and provide for the needs of women who’ve been diagnosed with breast cancer.
+He has funded educational events to raise breast cancer awareness within the Latino and African American neighborhoods.

 Peter’s generosity has been critical to CARBHP, but he says the cancer navigators, clinical staff and physicians deserve the most credit.
 He calls Dr. Consorti, Linda Gordon, M.D., and Julie Petrini, president and CEO of Sutter Bay Hospitals, among others, his heroes.
 “I’m inspired by the doctors and staff who are deeply devoted to helping others,” he says.

 Inspiration for the mobile mammography van came three years ago when Peter was talking with CARBHC leaders about additional ways to reach uninsured and underinsured women in the area.
 Drawing on his retail background and knowledge of these communities, he saw an opportunity with to serve these women at retail locations.

 So, prior to the van’s official launch, Peter offered up Grocery Outlet parking lots to pilot its screening services in convenient settings.
 The success of those test events, plus additional gifts from the community and a Sutter match grant, have helped ABSMC further its mission to provide more women with low-or no-cost mammograms.